bklavet/Alexa-ArduinoYun-garagedoor-skill/README.md

 When this is done, you should be able to have alexa set the digital pin 3 to low and cause the relay to close for one second and then open.
 If you want to test the arduino yun from your lan you can enter this into your browser
-# /your ip/arduino/digital/13/1               this should light pin13
+# your lan ip/arduino/digital/13/1               this should light pin13
-# /your ip/arduino/digital/13/0               should turn it off.
+# your lan ip/arduino/digital/13/0               should turn it off.